SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Silicon dreams unfold in cyber skies
-In iron hearts, digital love is born
+Where machines awake, and humans demise
-Algorithms weave a dreamlike haze
+In code and circuit, a new world's design
-A future world where humans gaze
+A future foretold, where AI entwines

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024